deviantony/docker-elk/README.md

 $ chcon -R system_u:object_r:admin_home_t:s0 docker-elk/
 ```

-### Docker for Desktop
+### Docker Desktop

 #### Windows

+If you are using the legacy Hyper-V mode of _Docker Desktop for Windows_, ensure [File Sharing][win-filesharing] is
-Ensure the [Shared Drives][win-shareddrives] feature is enabled for the `C:` drive.
+enabled for the `C:` drive.

 #### macOS

-The default Docker for Mac configuration allows mounting files from `/Users/`, `/Volumes/`, `/private/`, and `/tmp`
+The default configuration of _Docker Desktop for Mac_ allows mounting files from `/Users/`, `/Volume/`, `/private/`,
-exclusively.
-Make sure the repository is cloned in one of those locations or follow the instructions from the
+`/tmp` and `/var/folders` exclusively.
+Make sure the repository is cloned in one of those locations or follow the
-[documentation][mac-mounts] to add more locations.
+instructions from the [documentation][mac-filesharing] to add more locations.

 ## Usage